owen-it/ng-component-loader/README.md

 </script>
 ```

-ng-component-loader will parse the file, extract each language block, pipe them through other loaders if necessary, and finally assemble them back into a CommonJS module whose module.exports is a ng component options object.
+ng-component-loader will parse the file, extract each language block, pipe them through other loaders if necessary, and finally assemble them back into a CommonJS module whose module.exports is a [AngularJs Component](https://docs.angularjs.org/guide/component) options object.

 ### Language Blocks